ISO 22300: Purpose

 The purpose of this standard is to provide definitions of generic terms and subject-specific terms related to documents made by ISO/TC 292.
 This document covers many of the standards seen throughout the ISO 223XX family.
 The main focus is to encourage a mutual and consistent understanding and use of uniform terms and definitions in the field of security and resilience.
+This standard can also be used by lawyers and companies to agree on contracts.
+The vocabulary in this standard solves any issues with disagreements on terms.